Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

         i += 1
       Next col
     Next row
-    ' Add the default character without specifying the `noDefault` parameter.
+    ' Add the default character name without specifying the `noDefault` parameter.
     If Not noDefault Then AddCharacter("default")
   End Sub
   ```